livetvscript/SonyLIV/README.md

 # SonyLIV PHP Script
-SonyLIV Live TV Channels Script
+SonyLIV Live TV Channels Script For Sale

 SonyLIV php script only runs on Linux.
 You must have Indian IP.